Celebrating ELPC 30 Years - 2023 Gala

 Keeping coal ash out of our water

-ELPC is using legal and policy solutions to protect waters and communities from coal ash contamination.
+ELPC is using legal and policy solutions to protect waters and communities from coal ash contamination, advocating for the clean-up of coal ash both federally and at the state level in the Midwest.
+In 2019, the Illinois legislature passed the Coal Ash Pollution Prevention Act, which calls for the Illinois Pollution Control Board to adopt rules for a permitting program to regulate and clean up coal ash impoundments.
+ELPC is working with its environmental partners to protect our waters and guarantee meaningful public participation in this process, especially for vulnerable communities.
 Following the rupturing of a dike in 2008 in Tennessee, which resulted in over 1 billion gallons of coal ash released into a river, US EPA began developing rules to regulate coal ash.
-ELPC has advocated for the clean-up of coal ash both federally and at the state level in the Midwest.
-In 2019, the Illinois legislature passed the Coal Ash Pollution Prevention Act, which calls for the Illinois Pollution Control Board to adopt rules for a permitting program to regulate and clean up coal ash impoundments.
-ELPC is working with its environmental partners before the board to advocate for rules that will protect our waters and guarantee meaningful public participation in this process, especially for vulnerable communities.
+Those new standards were completed in 2024, read more about what that means for the Midwest here.

 Making coal mines pay for their own clean-up